Header Image

 noradrenergic - approx. 30,000 to 50,000

-Information is represented by the simultaneous firing of a particular group of nerve cells.
+Information is represented by a simultaneous (rhythmic) firing of a respective group of nerve cells.

 Unipolar, bipolar and multipolar neurons